Decline in insect populations: Global Assessment Report on Biodiversity and Ecosystem Services

-Suggested causes

-The causes of the declines in insect populations are not fully understood.
+The causes of the declines in insect populations, and their relative importance, are not fully understood.
 They are likely to vary between different insect groups and geographical regions.
+A study placed these causes in the order of importance as follows: "(i) habitat loss and conversion to intensive agriculture and urbanization; ii) pollution, mainly that by synthetic pesticides and fertilisers; iii) biological factors, including pathogens and introduced species; and iv) climate change."

-The factors suspected to be important are habitat destruction caused by intensive farming and urbanisation, pesticide use, introduced species, climate change, eutrophication from fertilizers, pollution, and artificial lighting.
+Light pollution also plays a role.
+Other factors that are thought to be important are anthropogenic noise, introduced species, and eutrophication from fertilisers.

 The use of increased quantities of insecticides and herbicides on crops have affected not only non-target insect species, but also the plants on which they feed.

+For example, a review in 2017 commented on a large study in Germany about insect population decline as follows: "The authors of the German study were not able to link the observed decline to climate change or pesticide use; although agricultural intensification and the practices associated with it, were, however, suggested as likely to be involved in some way."

+Climate change

-Climate change and the introduction of exotic species that compete with the indigenous ones put the native species under stress, and as a result they are more likely to succumb to pathogens and parasites.
-Plants grow faster in presence of increased CO2 but the resulting plant biomass contains fewer nutrients.
+Climate change and the introduction of exotic species (see climate change and invasive species) that compete with the indigenous ones put the native species under stress, and as a result they are more likely to succumb to pathogens and parasites.
+Plants grow faster in presence of increased CO2 (due to the CO2 fertilisation effect) but the resulting plant biomass contains fewer nutrients.
 While some species such as flies and cockroaches might increase as a result, the total biomass of insects is estimated to be decreasing by between about 0.9 to 2.5% per year.

-Effects

-Insect population decline affects ecosystems, and other animal populations, including humans.
-Insects are at "the structural and functional base of many of the world's ecosystems."
-A 2019 global review warned that, if not mitigated by decisive action, the decline would have a catastrophic impact on the planet's ecosystems.
-Birds and larger mammals that eat insects can be directly affected by the decline.
-Declining insect populations can reduce the ecosystem services provided by beneficial bugs, such as pollination of agricultural crops, and biological waste disposal.
-According to the Zoological Society of London, in addition to such loss of instrumental value, the decline also represents a loss of the declining species' intrinsic value.

-Evidence

-Metrics
+Methodology

 Three principal metrics are used to capture and report on insect declines: